 I am the Director of Operations here at SAI.
 While I have no first-hand knowledge of surrogacy (never having completed a journey myself) I have worked in Management, Employee Development and Human Resources for more than thirty years and was delighted to join the SAI team in early 2018.

 I grew up in Texas.
 I have traveled extensively, and have lived in Florida, Washington, DC and Virginia, but since moving to San Diego in the Fall of 2017 I have come to realize that I was always meant to be a California girl.
 I worked in the Hospitality, HR and Staffing fields for most of my professional career, but also spent time in the insurance field, worked as a Program Manager at the local employment office, and an Office Manager for two local funeral homes, all while running my own Staging business on the side.
 After visiting some long-time friends who had relocated to San Diego, I was persuaded (rather easily, I might add) to move to the West Coast and start a new chapter.

 After having spent the last few years working in an often sad and frequently stressful environment at the funeral home, I was very excited to come across an intriguing job opening at this interesting gestational surrogacy agency.
 It felt like fate, providence, or karma…whatever term you’re most comfortable with.
-After surviving in an environment designed to care for those who have departed this life, I felt like I was rewarded with an environment that welcomed in and celebrated new life.
+After surviving in an environment designed to care for those who have departed this life, I felt like I was rewarded with a new environment in this gestational surrogacy agency that welcomed in and celebrated new life.
 Now, I love my job with SAI and I can’t imagine working anywhere else.